askLubich/ModStat/README.md

 ![alt text](modStat_lines.png "modstat summary")

 Most of the categories are pretty self explanatory.
-However, a couple of additional pieces of information might me useful:
+However, a couple of additional pieces of information might me helpful:

 * Each time a post/comment is reported by a user or filtered by a bot, a moderator needs to make an approve/remove devision.